-The attorneys at Peter Davis Law do not want to see this happen, and if you have been hurt in a personal injury case, you deserve to receive proper benefits.
+The personal injury attorneys at Peter Davis & Associates do not want to see this happen, and if you have been hurt in a personal injury case, you deserve to receive proper benefits.
 This includes keeping up to date with your injury timeline.

 What Is the Statute of Limitations?

 Anyone who has watched a police procedural on television has heard of the statute of limitations, but what exactly is it?
 When it comes to filing lawsuits, the statute is essentially the deadline before which the lawsuit must be filed.
 Any lawsuits submitted after this deadline will most likely be dismissed outright, though there are some ways you can extend a statute of limitations.

 When it comes to personal injury cases specifically, the statute of limitations will typically run starting from the day on which you suffered the injury.
 In New Jersey, this period lasts two years.
 Any case submitted after this two-year window will be thrown out of court.

 How to Extend the Statute of Limitations

 There are a handful of ways in which you could extend the statute of limitations deadline on your personal injury case.
 These ways are outlined down below.